MicrosoftDocs/memdocs/memdocs/intune/remote-actions/organizational-messages-create.md

 ---

 ## Step 3: Add scope tags
-Optionally, add scope tags to organizational messages.
-Roles that are assigned the same scope tags can view, create, edit, and delete organizational messages.
-Global administrators can always view and manage organizational messages, regardless of the scope you add in this step.
+Optionally, assign scope tags to organizational messages.
+Scope tags allow you to control which administrators can see, edit, cancel, or delete messages in Intune.
+For more information about scope tags, see [Use role-based access control (RBAC) and scope tags for distributed IT in Intune](../fundamentals/scope-tags.md).

->[!NOTE]
-> Prior to June 2023, scope tags were unavailable for organizational messages.
-Intune has since added the default scope tag to every message created before June 2023.
-Admins that want access to those messages must be associated with a role that has the same tag.

 Choose **Select scope tags** to add scope tags to your message.
 Select **Remove** to delete the scope tag from the message.
+Intune only enforces scope tags and scope groups for messages created in Intune, and for admins with Intune roles.

 ## Step 4: Assign message
 Assign the message to Azure AD-registered users in your organization.
 You can only assign messages to Azure AD user groups, not Azure AD device groups.
 If a group includes both users and devices, Intune will only send the message to the users.